jadeja-mohitrajsinh/Aviator/README.md

 ## About Aviator

 Aviator is designed to revolutionize the luxury private jets market by offering a sophisticated platform that caters to the needs of both buyers and sellers.
-Our goal is to streamline the process of buying and selling private jets, making it efficient, secure, and transparent.
+Our goal is to streamline the process of buying and selling private jets, making it efficient, and transparent.

-### Key Features:

-- **Secure Platform:** Aviator ensures a safe and secure environment for buyers and sellers to transact confidently.

-- **Comprehensive Listings:** Sellers can create detailed listings with images and descriptions, allowing buyers to make informed decisions.

-- **Robust Communication:** Built-in chat features facilitate seamless communication between buyers and sellers, ensuring a smooth transaction process.

-- **Transaction Management:** Aviator provides tools for managing transactions, including contract generation and payment processing, to streamline the buying process.

-- **Personalized Experience:** Users can customize their profiles and preferences to tailor their experience on Aviator.

 ## Getting Started

 To get started with Aviator, follow these simple steps:

 ### Installation:

-Installation:
-Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-Ensure you have PHP installed on your system.
+2. Ensure you have PHP installed on your system.
-Set up a Firebase project and Firestore database.
+3. Set up a Firebase project and Firestore database.
-Copy the necessary Firebase credentials to your project.
+4. Copy the necessary Firebase credentials to your project.
 Ensure you have the appropriate permissions set up.
-Visit the Kreait/Firebase PHP SDK GitHub page and follow the installation instructions provided there.
+5. Visit the [Kreait/Firebase PHP SDK GitHub page](https://github.com/kreait/firebase-php) and follow the installation instructions provided there.
 Typically, you would download the SDK and include it in your project manually.
-Once the SDK is downloaded and included in your project, configure it with your Firebase credentials..
+6. Once the SDK is downloaded and included in your project, configure it with your Firebase credentials.

 ### Running the App: